Skip to main content

 This pack is VAT-focused, so treat stored value, wallet behavior, and any EMD2 perimeter conclusions as separate legal analysis.
 Do not try to derive a PI or EMI licensing conclusion from OSS materials.

-Some broader risks may be real in practice, but this pack supports a narrower control view: scope drift, incomplete reporting, weak records, and documentation that fails against real cross-border flows.
+Some broader risks may be real in practice, but the narrower control view covers scope drift, incomplete reporting, weak records, and documentation that fails against real cross-border flows.

-This pack cannot confirm payment-law conclusions about stored value, ambiguous terms, or permissions under PSD2.
-It does confirm the same control pattern in VAT operations: once you opt into OSS, in-scope supplies must be reported through OSS.
+Payment-law conclusions about stored value, ambiguous terms, or permissions under PSD2 require jurisdiction-specific counsel.
+The same control pattern applies in VAT operations: once you opt into OSS, in-scope supplies must be reported through OSS.

 Use that as a hard checkpoint.
 If your commercial description, transaction map, and filed reporting population do not align, you already have a challenge pattern before any PI or EMI debate.